maritz/nohm/docs/index.md

           name: [0], // this will ignore the first validation in the validation definition array for name in the model definition
           salt: true, // this will completely ignore all validations for the salt property },
-        Privileges: true, // this will completely ignore the Priviledges model },
+        Privileges: true, // this will completely ignore the Privileges model },
     },
   ),